groundtruth/pozi_api/README.md

 The `is` conditions will match a given field exactly (with ` = `).
 The value part of an `is` condition will be cast to an integer if the database column is of an integer type, otherwise it will be treated as a string.

+The `in` conditions will match a given field against a list of values.
+The values can be integers or string and should be separated by commas.
+A string including a comma (or other special characters) can be specified by URL encoding it.

 The `contains` conditions will match if the value string is found within the given field.
 This is case insensitive and results will be returned earlier if